umee-network/umee/x/oracle/README.md

 During every `SlashWindow` (currently set to 7 days), participating validators must maintain a valid vote rate of at least `MinValidPerWindow` (5%), lest they get their stake slashed (currently set to 0.01%).
 The slashed validator is automatically temporarily "jailed" by the protocol (to protect the funds of delegators), and the operator is expected to fix the discrepancy promptly to resume validator participation.

-Since the `MinValidPerWindow` is currently set to 5% validator must not miss more than 95% of votes in order to be safe from jailing.
+`MinValidPerWindow` is currently set to 5%.
+This means validator must not miss more than 95% of votes in order to be safe from jailing.

 ### Abstaining from Voting